History of Canberra: After World War II

 Significantly, the Australian Capital Territory was granted full self-government in December 1988, when an act passed by Federal Parliament that made the territory a body politic under the Crown was signed by Queen Elizabeth II.
 On 11 May 1989, following the elections earlier that year, a 17-member Legislative Assembly began sitting at its offices in London Circuit, Civic.
 The inaugural ACT government was led by Chief Minister Rosemary Follett.

 In 1992, Canberra was the host city for the 7th Assembly of the World Council of Churches.

 Transport

-Since the days of the Griffin Plan for Canberra, corridors have been for use by high-capacity, fixed-route public transport.
+Since the days of the Griffin Plan corridors have been reserved for use by high-capacity, fixed-route public transport.

 The election in 1972 of the reformist Whitlam government brought reform to Canberra's transport strategy.
 The National Capital Development Commission was ordered to change its transport policy.

-In 1974 the National Capital Development Commission announced a shift in transport planning, designed primarily to prioritise intertown public transport and discourage for commuting.
+In 1974 the National Capital Development Commission announced a shift in transport planning, designed primarily to prioritise intertown public transport and discourage private vehicles for commuting.